Package 'TDLM'

 Area

-Surface area of the county (in square kilometer).
+Surface area of the county (in square kilometers).

 geometry